 Hero background

-Join a unique conservation project in the Rift Valley!
-Work alongside rangers to protect the Rothschild’s giraffe, help plant trees with local communities and discover one of Kenya’s most fascinating regions through safaris, craters and forests.
+Take part in a unique conservation project in the Rift Valley.
+Work alongside the rangers protecting Rothschild giraffes, help plant trees with the local communities and discover one of Kenya's most striking areas, between safaris, craters and forests.

 Where